Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Methods

 We express the framework in Eq.~(\ref{eq:Ydistmain}) as $\mathcal{GP} (D)$, which is defined by a choice of $k(\cdot)$, $q(\cdot)$, and hyperparameters $\boldsymbol{\phi} = (\boldsymbol{\gamma}, \tau^2, g)$.
 Hyperparameter estimates $\hat{\boldsymbol{\phi}}$ are learned from the data, $D$, via the likelihood in \ref{eq:likelihoodY} via maximum a posteriori (MAP) estimation.
 Typically, the predictive mean from $\mathcal{GP}(D)$ at new locations $\mathcal{X}$ is of primary interest.
 Ultimately, $\mathcal{GP}(D)$ can be used to obtain the posterior predictive distribution $\mathbf{Y}(\mathcal{X})| D$, which is conditional on estimated hyperparameter values.
 The resulting posterior predictive distribution, also an MVN, can be obtained through the MVN conditioning equations: $\mathbf{Y}(\mathcal{X}) | D \sim \mathcal{N} (\mu_{GP}(\mathcal{X}), \Gamma_{GP}(\mathcal{X}))$.
 Therefore, incorporating the GP predictive mean and variance into Eq. (\ref{eq:likelihoodmain}) provides the following likelihood for the emulator-based calibration problem:

 Because obtaining predictions from the GP emulator at any new inputs is cheap, MCMC can be used to perform Bayesian calibration via Eq. (\ref{eq:likelihoodwGP}) while incorporating the model discrepancy due to the use of a GP emulator.
-The key challenge is judiciously choosing simulation training data $D$ to produce the most accurate and efficient emulator to be used in the calibration problem.
+For each of the methods considered in this paper, the final posterior for $\theta$ is computed via an MCMC algorithm using the likelihood in Eq. (\ref{eq:likelihoodwGP}).
+The key challenge, however, in using GPs as part of a calibration method is judiciously choosing simulation training data $D$ to produce the most accurate and efficient emulator to be used in the calibration problem.